nick-singh/Classification-and-Clustering-Exercise/readme.md

 **Part 2:** Using the RandomizedSearchCV module provided by the sklearn library

 1. Do parameter tuning to obtain the optimal parameters to initialize the RandomForest Classifier.
-The parameters to tune are as follow (hint consult the resources provided):
+The parameters to tune are as follow:
 	1. n_estimators
 	2. max_features
 	3. max_depth